Skip to main content

 “We started this from the 1st of January 2024,” explains Tasha.
 “So it’s still a work in progress.
 The proposal for the change was put together by Gerco and I last year, and after doing all the planning, research, calculations, etc. we decided to start it this year.”

 “So far the use is limited to our European operations, and only on our Atlas Reizen provided coaches – trips that use non-Contiki coaches, like very regional and remote ones, are an exception to the rule just because we can’t control those.
-But right now we have biofuel in use on the majority of our European trips, with hopes to get it to 100%.”
+But right now we have biofuel in use on the majority of our European trips, and we’re hoping to continue to use as much as we can get our hands on.”

 Contiki coaches